dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

       the graph of economic players)
       - lulz ... math

-### mechanisms for economic stabalization
+### Carbon Tax Augments the Global Economy's Mechanisms for Stabilization

   - (circuits that establish *natural* balance-restoring feedback loops in global economic liquidity/wealth transfers)
     - THIS IS SO INCREDIBLY IMPORTANT FOR RESPONSIBLY APPROACHING THE DRAMATIC TECHNOLOGY SHIFTS (i.e. SINGULARITY)
-  - my point is that providing circuits in the global economy whereby (some) of the major liquidity redistributions can be diverted back into the hands of PEOPLE and to add value to people's lives is incredibly important for global economic stability
+  - providing circuits in the global economy whereby (some) of the major liquidity redistributions can be diverted back into the hands of PEOPLE and to add value to people's lives is incredibly important for global economic stability

     - the point is not to forcibly redistribute wealth
     - the point is to architect systems whereby everyone shares wealth because all people, or at least ~representatives~ of people